htuohz/catwiki/README.md

 ### User story 2
-Image search api built and testing created in the backend A breed details page created with a responsive Grid layout displaying fetched images.
+Image search api built and testing created in the backend

+A breed details page created with a responsive Grid layout displaying fetched images.

 ### User sotry 3
-Get detail api build and testing created in the backend A breed details page created with a separate component displaying numerical parameters of breeds.
+Get details api built and testing created in the backend

+A breed details page created with a separate component displaying numerical parameters of breeds.

 ## Starting the backend